Qingtao-Cao/obix/README.md

 * If obix-fcgi binary failed to find libobix.so, its path can be specified in the "bin-environment" setting of the obix-fcgi.conf file.

 * If the oBIX server oops on the fly, gdb can be used to attach to a running instance of the obix-fcgi binary and capture the calltrace on the spot.
+One example of how gdb is used to debug multi-thread related problems can be found at docs/MULTI_THREADS.md